flynn/flynn/source/docs/roadmap.html.md

 Flynn is currently unstable and not suitable for production environments.

 Until Flynn is production-ready our focus is on test coverage, stability, and security.

+## What's going to change

+Many Flynn components are currently prototypes and are expected to change substantially in the coming months.
+These include Flynn's RPC system, container management, and all APIs.
+Users are cautioned against investing resources into integration with these features before long term stability can be assured.

 ## Short term goals